TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 20/Matthew 20.27.md

 ---

-and whosoever would be first among you shall be your servant:
+Whoever desires to be first among you shall be your bondservant,